 Notes: The response variable is total factor productivity (log).
 Results are from within-firm estimation.
 We control for firm, industry and year specific effects as well as for the legal form of the firm.
-In parantheses are robust and firm clustered standard errors.
+In parentheses are robust and firm clustered standard errors.
 For brevity, other covariate estimates are not reported. p < 0.10, p < 0.05, p < 0.01

-In Columns (4)-(7), we also note that professionals arriving from multinationals, enterprise groups and foreign-trading firms are substantially more strongly associated with subsequent productivity growth than they are in the benchmark results.
-32 This result is in line with our expectations that professionals that arrive from firms with substantial resources can contribute a great deal to the SME that employs them, for example, by promoting innovation and marketing.
+In Columns (4)-(7), we note that professionals arriving from multinationals, enterprise groups (especially when the recruiting firm is a stand-alone firm) and foreign-trading firms are substantially more strongly associated with subsequent productivity growth than they are in the benchmark results.30 This result is in line with our expectations that professionals that arrive from firms with substantial resources can contribute a great deal to the SME that employs them, for example, by promoting innovation and marketing.
 Hiring an additional professional from a firm that participates in foreign trade or from an MNE is associated with a 1 percent increase in the recruiting firm's productivity.
-As regards the result for professionals arriving from foreign traders in non-trading SMEs, the finding is well in tune with the literature on heterogeneous export behaviour of firms, where exporting firms are 'the best' firms within their industries (see, e.g., Bernard et al. 1995).
-33
+As regards the result for professionals arriving from foreign traders in non-trading SMEs, the finding is well in tune with the literature on heterogeneous export behaviour of firms, where exporting firms are 'the best' firms within their industries (see, e.g., Bernard et al. 1995).31